The Eclipsed Sanctum

 Cautious & Dreadful Feeling

-The player should approach every room with caution, and dread the unknown.
+The player should approach every room with caution and dread the unknown.

 Exploration = Reward